All Ways Maui'd

 but these elements are optional, and may be omitted at your discretion.

-CAN YOU PROVIDE A LICENSED MINISTER?
+DO YOU PROVIDE A LICENSED MINISTER?
 Yes, our Rev. Kolleen O'Flaherty

-Wheeler is a Hawai'i-licensed (#96-378), non-denominational, Universal Life minister.
+Wheeler is a Hawai'i-licensed (#96-378), non-denominational Christian minister.

 She is a member of the Maui Wedding Association, the Maui Wedding Network, the